 Laina B. Arras was born in Anaheim, California, but primarily raised in Davis County, Utah.
-Laina attended the University of Utah in Salt Lake City, Utah where she obtained her Bachelor of Arts in Psychology in 1999.
-She also earned a second degree in Honor’s Bachelor of Arts in Philosophy in 2000.
+Laina attended the University of Utah in Salt Lake City, Utah where she obtained her Bachelor of Arts in Psychology in 1999, and also earned a second degree in Honor’s Bachelor of Arts in Philosophy in 2000.
 After college Laina worked in Juvenile Justice Services a Youth Counselor.
-Laina obtained her Juris Doctor from J. Rueben Clark Law school, Brigham Young University, in 2005, where she also obtained mediation training and certification in Domestic and Victim Offender Mediation.
+Laina obtained her Juris Doctor from J. Rueben Clark Law school, Brigham Young University, in 2005, where she also obtained mediation training and certification in Domestic and Victim-Offender Mediation.

-When Laina is not advocating for her clients, Laina spends time with her husband, daughters and her daughter’s rescue-dog, (St Thomas, Virgin Islands, Humane Society).
-Laina enjoys traveling with family and friends, especially in the Caribbean, where she has many friends who are like family.
+When Laina is not advocating for her clients, Laina spends time with her husband, daughters and her daughter’s rescue-dog, (St Thomas, U.S. Virgin Islands, Humane Society).
+Laina enjoys traveling with family and friends, especially in the Caribbean where she has many friends who are like family.

 - Reuben Clark Law School, Brigham Young University (J.D.
 2005)